 I studied computer engineering in college as I preferred math and science courses in school.
 I found computer logic came quite naturally to me.

-Gender balance in the workplace is both the right thing to do and a source of competitive advantage.
+Inclusion in the workplace is both the right thing to do and a source of competitive advantage.
 I am proud to work for a company that offers opportunities for female talent in technology across all disciplines and all levels - from established leaders to apprentices with little or no previous experience.
-We aim to have a gender balance in our teams that is reflective of the communities we serve, and we get significant benefits from the female perspective on our products and the way we work.
+We aim to have a balance in our teams that is reflective of the communities we serve, and we get significant benefits from the female perspective on our products and the way we work.
 For example, the products and services we design are done so to be truly inclusive of all.
-We are proud of our recognition in supporting women in technology and science which is evidenced through numerous accolades, not least of which being named a top company for diversity and women in 2020 by Comparably.
+We are proud of our recognition in supporting women in technology and science which is evidenced through numerous accolades.

 Over the last five years, we have been actively growing our international technology community.
 With a large US tech hub in Philadelphia as well as multiple tech hubs in the UK and Europe, we are also rapidly building our presence in India and China - with teams focused on product development for local and global markets.

 International career opportunities available to women include software development, quality engineering, architecture and data engineering, as well as roles that bring the expertise of software as a service to deliver business optimisation.
-In addition to having roles on offer, we also spearhead several key initiatives on the gender dimension in research.
+In addition to having roles on offer, we also spearhead several key initiatives in research.

 ‘We have evidence that AI can be biased based on the type of data that is used to create the algorithms.
 I would expand that concept to say all technology could be biased based on the perspective of the technologist creating it.
-Therefore, we need a diverse set of thoughts, inputs and experiences from all ages, genders and backgrounds contributing to the innovations and solutions being created.
-The evidence of this is becoming widely accepted, so the demand for women in technology of all ages is increasing.
+Therefore, we need a wide range of thoughts, inputs and experiences contributing to the innovations and solutions being created.
 Now is a great time to enter the field.’

 Dorota Tsatsaris